 Yakitori seems to be the most favorite Japanese street food, especially in Tokyo.
-During my time there, I couldn’t escape the allure of this dish—it was everywhere, from bustling street vendors to cozy restaurants tucked away in narrow alleys.
-According to my local friend, Tokyo boasts over 7,000 yakitori restaurants.
+It was everywhere, from bustling street vendors to cozy restaurants tucked away in narrow alleys.
+Tokyo has over 7,000 yakitori restaurants.
 That’s a huge number for a dish.
-I love this dish too, it reminds me of the skewered chicken I usually have at a BBQ.
+I love this dish too.
+It reminds me of the skewered chicken I usually have at a BBQ.

 Contents